jazz posts

 nu-jazz // clubjazz

 Vastly more magnificent than any emerging technology’s precisely programmed ability to enthrall for ages, Osaka’s Indigo Jam Unit unleashes an afferent stream of crystal clear sonic consciousness that is impeccably scored with invigorating, astonishing rapture.
-Notes come alive within songs that maintain constant creativity; patterns changing and folding over another, weaving into and pulling out sensations that suddenly burst into existence.
+Notes come alive within songs that maintain constant creativity; patterns changing and folding over another, weaving in and pulling out sensations that suddenly burst into existence.
 A pure marvel what piano, drums, double bass and percussion can achieve.
 This is storytelling without words; using images developed entirely from sound.

 Now you’re playing with power.